MX23RW : Thursday, June 5 01:08:57| >> :120:82929:82929:

 Team News

-Reacting to his team's first league loss in several months, Claudio Ranieri may make changes after a tepid display against Atalanta.
+Reacting to Roma's first league loss in several months, Claudio Ranieri may make changes after a tepid display against Atalanta.

-Only club captain Lorenzo Pellegrini and star man Paulo Dybala are sidelined by injury, so the veteran coach has plenty of options to choose from.
+Though top scorer Artem Dovbyk, club captain Lorenzo Pellegrini and star man Paulo Dybala are all ruled out by injury, the veteran coach still has plenty of options to choose from.

-Top scorer Artem Dovbyk and Uzbek striker Eldor Shomurodov have often been paired in attack since Dybala was ruled out for the rest of the season, and they could join forces again.
+Dovbyk and Uzbek striker Eldor Shomurodov have often been paired in attack since Dybala was ruled out for the rest of the season, but Shomurodov is now expected to lead the line alone.

-Having swapped places with Alexis Saelemaekers, the latter is currently on loan at Milan - inevitably scoring twice in the clubs' Coppa Italia quarter-final - and he will again vie with Santiago Gimenez and Luka Jovic to start for Sunday's visitors.
+Having swapped places with Alexis Saelemaekers last summer, Tammy Abraham is currently on loan at Milan - inevitably scoring twice in the clubs' Coppa Italia quarter-final - and he will again vie with Santiago Gimenez and Luka Jovic to start for Sunday's visitors.

 One of the three should spearhead a 3-4-2-1 formation, supported by Christian Pulisic, who recently extended his contract having racked up 20 Serie A goal involvements this season.

-Only Warren Bondo (ankle) and Riccardo Sottil (thigh) are set to miss out through injury.
+Warren Bondo (ankle), Samuel Chukwueze (hip) and Theo Hernandez (thigh) are set to miss out through injury, while Kyle Walker is sidelined by illness.

 Roma possible starting lineup:

-Svilar; Celik, Mancini, Ndicka; Saelemaekers, Cristante, Kone, Angelino; Soule; Shomurodov, Dovbyk
+Svilar; Celik, Mancini, Ndicka; Saelemaekers, Cristante, Kone, Angelino; Soule, Baldanzi; Shomurodov

 AC Milan possible starting lineup:

-Maignan; Tomori, Gabbia, Pavlovic; Jimenez, Fofana, Reijnders, Hernandez; Pulisic, Leao; Gimenez
+Maignan; Tomori, Gabbia, Pavlovic; Musah, Fofana, Reijnders, Jimenez; Pulisic, Leao; Gimenez

 We say: Roma 1-1 AC Milan